szabgab/perlmaven.com/sites/en/pages/how-to-return-undef-from-a-function.md

 How did '3' become a key and '6/2' a value in this hash?

-The only clue we might get is the <b>Odd number of elements in hash assignment ...</b> warning.
+The only clue we might get is the **Odd number of elements in hash assignment ...** warning.

 The problem here is that we basically have